 Review of Sustainability Incentive Grant Award Criteria

 All activities should be documented by keeping a diary of events in which you participated, keeping samples of newsletters, flyers, etc. and taking pictures, which will be submitted in September along with the SIG Award Application.
-Applications will be evaluated and awarded points, and the points will be translated into cash awards based on recycling revenue divided by total tons generated for the year.
+Applications will be evaluated and awarded points, and the points will be translated into cash awards.
 These awards can amount to well over one thousand dollars to a neighborhood that actively participates in all Green Your Routine events.

-Meetings are normally held every other month (December, February, April, July, August, and October), at the City of Fort Lauderdale Compound.
+Meetings are normally held every other month (December, February, April, July, August, and October) on the 8th floor of City Hall.
 Attendance by a resident of your neighborhood (usually the Green Your Routine representative) will result in an incentive award of one point per meeting, for a total of six.
-Representatives must go to four out of six meetings to be awarded any points.
+Representatives must go to three out of six meetings to be awarded any points.

 2. Participation in Special Events - 1 - 3 points per person

 Please list events in your application with total names and points earned for event.
 (This list is subject to change.)

 - Neighborhood Support Night